Execution Playground

 • Worker family: ExecutionPolarsWorker over PolarsWorker

-• Story to tell: the same workload can prefer a lighter in-process path over a heavier process-oriented topology
+• Story to tell: the same workload can prefer a lighter in-process path over a heavier process-oriented topology, because Polars already runs native parallel work inside the library

 • What to inspect in AGILAB: the same ORCHESTRATE > Benchmark results table, but with attention on the _d_p family and how it differs from the pandas app